 So, you want to work in the IT industry?

-As a result of a concersation with my (older) son regarding his interest in possibly following a career in IT, and subsequent to related (limited) research, I discovered an article which seems to describe a growing trend in the industry according to some.
+Recently, I had a conversation with my (older) son regarding his interest in possibly following a career in IT.
+Subsequent to related (limited) research, I discovered an article which seems to describe a growing trend in the industry according to some.
 I told my son that if he wanted to work in IT, he’d be better off ensuring that his potential workplace viewed IT as something more than just a “Keeping the lights on” kind of role.

 The following via http://www.kavistechnology.com/blog/the-keeping-the-lights-on-mentality/

 “To successfully implement enterprise wide SOA initiatives, strong leadership is required at the top of IT.
 The person must have integrity, credit-ability, technical and business know how, and must be able to lead the organization through the resulting shifts in cultural values.
 The problem is, as Dave points out in his article….

 ….in many organizations the role of CIO has resolved itself as the person who keeps things running, not the agent of change.

 I call this the old “Keeping the Lights on Mentality”.
 When IT stops being an enabler and simply acts as a cost center or a “necessary evil”, then entertaining new projects that leverage one of Gartner Top 10 strategic technologies is unrealistic and doomed for failure or hardship at a minimum.
 Why?
 Because this mentality is reactive and sometimes even defensive.
 This mentality also does not encourage investing in the future whether that is in training employees, establishing and investing in architecture, or addressing problems with long term solutions.
 Instead, people are rewarded for quick fix fire fighting heroics and at the end of the day it is the user community that suffers.
 The users get band-aids on top of already outdated systems and are often forced to work in ways in which the technology and systems dictate, instead of the other way around.